-Silver is the hard money you'd actually be able to use for everyday transactions, just like Americans did before the silver was removed from our dimes, quarters, and half dollars in 1965.
+Silver is the hard money you'd be able to use for everyday transactions, just like Americans did before silver was removed from our dimes, quarters, and half dollars in 1965.
 Of course, gold has some practical advantages, too – it's easier to transport and conceal and tends to be less volatile.

 According to the U.S. Constitution, both gold and silver are the legitimate currencies of the land.

 Individual states may recognize gold and silver coins as payment for all debts.
 In June, Oklahoma joined Louisiana, Texas, and Utah in exercising their Constitutional right to grant U.S.-minted gold and silver coins legal tender status.

 To be clear, bartering with gold or silver coins is legal in all states.
 However, states with legal tender recognition make it much easier for citizens to receive payments or pay bills in gold or silver.
 Legal tender status means no state income taxes apply to transactions involving gold and silver American Eagles (and certain other U.S. coins).

 What's needed to allow gold and silver to compete on a level playing field with the U.S. fiat dollar is what Oklahoma has done – except at the federal level.
 Until then, we as individuals can go on our bi-metallic standard, bolster our reserves of gold and silver, and even take advantage of opportunities to use precious metals as money in legal barter transactions.